-Renewable natural gas (RNG) is biogas that is produced from a number of nongeologic sources, upgraded to biomethane by removing contaminants and increasing the heating value, and processed to meet natural gas pipeline-quality standards.
+Renewable natural gas (RNG) is biogas that is produced from non-geologic sources, converted to biomethane by removing contaminants and increasing the heating value, and processed to meet natural gas pipeline-quality standards.
 RNG comes from a variety of sources, including municipal solid waste landfills, digesters at water resource recovery facilities (wastewater treatment plants), livestock farms, food production facilities and organic waste management operations.
 RNG can provide benefits such as energy diversity, economic revenues or savings, improved air quality and greenhouse gas emission reductions.
 RNG development has the potential to mitigate the carbon footprint associated with traditionally sourced natural gas.

 MDU Resources' natural gas utilities actively review, evaluate and pursue potential RNG development opportunities.
 Our companies review regional, state and federal guidelines and studies that involve RNG, and engage in developing standards for acceptable delivery of RNG in natural gas distribution systems.
+Our companies have developed a method to evaluate cost-effective RNG opportunities and have met with various stakeholders about potential RNG projects involving municipalities, wastewater treatment plants, biodigesters and landfills.

+Our companies already have developed several RNG projects.
 Montana-Dakota Utilities produces RNG from the Billings Regional Landfill in Montana.
-The project came online at the end of 2010 and has produced approximately 1.48 million dekatherms of RNG through year-end 2021.
+The project came online at the end of 2010 and has produced approximately 1.58 million dekatherms of RNG through yearend 2022.
 The RNG is supplied to the vehicle fuel market generating renewable identification numbers (RINS).
-In 2021, the Billings Landfill Plant produced approximately 1.38 million RINs.
+In 2022, the Billings Landfill Plant produced approximately 1.12 million RINs.

-In Idaho, Intermountain Gas supports development of RNG projects and to date has provided pipeline services for three dairy digesters to transport and sell RNG.
-The first dairy digester project on which Intermountain Gas assisted began delivering RNG into Intermountain Gas' distribution system in mid-October 2019.
-The two additional dairy digesters began injecting RNG into Intermountain Gas' system in August 2020 and September 2020.
-As of December 31, 2021, the three producers had injected more than 480,000 dekatherms of RNG into Intermountain Gas' system.
-Intermountain Gas signed an agreement with a fourth dairy RNG project and is evaluating feasibility studies for four additional potential RNG projects.
+In Idaho, Intermountain Gas to date has provided pipeline services for three dairy digesters to transport and sell RNG.
+The first dairy digester project began delivering RNG into Intermountain Gas' distribution system in mid-October 2019 and the two additional dairy digesters came online in August 2020 and September 2020.
+As of December 31, 2022, the three producers had injected more than 540,000 dekatherms of RNG into Intermountain Gas' system.
+A fourth dairy project is expected to start injecting RNG in the summer of 2023.
+Intermountain Gas also has executed contracts for its fifth project, a landfill site, which is expected to be online in the second quarter of 2024.
+Intermountain Gas is negotiating agreements for another RNG project expected to come online in mid-2024 that would be the first to require excess RNG to be injected into the Northwest Pipeline, which is owned by Williams Companies.
+Intermountain Gas also is evaluating a potential agricultural waste facility as well as two other dairy-based projects.

 Washington and Oregon have enacted policies allowing natural gas distribution utilities to supply RNG to customers.
 Cascade Natural Gas is committed to developing RNG programs for its customers under these policies and rules.
-It also is committed to exploring opportunities to help communities meet their greenhouse gas reduction goals, including through RNG or potential future opportunities for hydrogen.
-Cascade Natural Gas has met with various entities regarding RNG projects involving municipalities, wastewater treatment plants, biodigesters and landfills.
-The company also has developed a cost-effectiveness methodology for evaluating RNG opportunities.
+It also is committed to exploring opportunities to help communities meet their greenhouse gas reduction goals through RNG or potential future opportunities for hydrogen.
+Cascade Natural Gas has RNG projects under contract that will put more than 1 million dekatherms of RNG into Cascade Natural Gas' system annually, which is enough to serve approximately 17,120 residential customers per year based on average consumption.
+The projects under contract include: